python/cpython/Doc/library/shlex.rst

    .. versionadded:: 3.8

-.. function:: quote(s)
+.. function:: quote(s, always=False)

    Return a shell-escaped version of the string *s*.
 The returned value is a string that can safely be used as one token in a shell command line, for cases where you cannot use a list.
+If the *always* keyword argument is set to ``True`` then the string *s* will always be escaped, even in the absence of special characters.

    .. _shlex-quote-warning: